Lotto West Australia

 Player card

-• Lotterywest offers Player’s Card to make it easy to receive any prizes you win, store your favorite numbers and provide you with some protection if you lose your ticket.
+• Lotterywest offers a Player’s Card to make it easy to receive any prizes you win, store your favourite numbers and provide you with some protection if you lose your ticket.

-• You can store a set of favorite numbers with your Player’s Card for each of the Lotto games plus Soccer Pools and Cash 3.
-Hand your card along with a play slip to your Lotterywest retailer and let them know you want to record your favorite numbers with your card.
+• You can store your favourite numbers with your Player’s Card for each Lotto game, plus Soccer Pools and Cash 3.
+Hand your card along with a play slip to your Lotterywest retailer and let them know you want to record your favourite numbers with your card.

-• Anytime you wish to change your favorite numbers, simply fill out a new play slip and ask your retailer to update your favorite numbers on your Player’s Card.
+• Anytime you wish to change your favourite numbers, fill out a new play slip and ask your retailer to update your favourite numbers on your Player’s Card.

-• You can fill the application form at website or at the retailer with a one-off $10 registration fee and identification proof for acquiring the Player’s card.
-You must be 16 years of age or older to become a Lotterywest Player’s Card member and to purchase any Lotterywest product.
+• You can fill out the application form at the website or retailer with a one-off $10 registration fee and identification proof for acquiring the Player’s card.
+You must be 16 or older to become a Lotterywest Player’s Card member and purchase any Lotterywest product.

 • Although you can’t register a syndicate or group with your card, you can nominate a syndicate name to appear on the card.